Aabha1807/Smile-Please/README.md

 # Smile-Please
-A Real-Time Facial Expression Classification Using Convolution Neural Network
+A Real-Time Facial Expression Classification Using Convolutional Neural Network

 ## Project Description
 "Smile Detection" is a real-time facial expression classification project that uses Convolutional Neural Networks (CNNs) to identify whether a person is smiling.
 The project leverages deep learning techniques to analyze images of faces and accurately classify them based on the presence of a smile.